jabadymandry/github-flow/04-Database/02-Twitter/README.md

 ## Updating the tests

-Open the `tests/main/test_tweet_views.py`.
+Open the `tests/apis/test_tweet_views.py`.
 Before we dive into replacing the `tweet_repository` with some `db.session` in here, let's pause and think about what we are doing.

-What happens if you run the followign in one of your test method?
+What happens if you run the following in one of your test method?

 ```python
 tweet = Tweet(text="A test tweet")